AFDSI/jay.dev/pages/content/amp-dev/documentation/courses/chapter-3/custom-datatype.md

 The advantages of this alternate approaches are:

-- Simpler querying of data by allowing the use of triple patterns, rather than FILTERs for extracting data of a common type.
+- Simpler querying of data by allowing the use of triple patterns, rather than FILTERs for extracting data of a common type
 - More explicit, fine-grained semantics

 But there are several disadvantages to this approach: